UBC-Thunderbots/Software/docs/setup-pi.md

 ### Install OS Using Raspberry Pi Imager

 To install the Raspberry Pi OS onto a microSD card, we use the Raspberry Pi Imager program.
 Install it [here](https://www.raspberrypi.com/software/).

+*Note 1: If on Linux, download the app image through `Download for Linux (x86_64)`.
+Using `sudo apt install rpi-imager` installs an older version of the program, which does not properly apply OS customization required in later steps.

-*Note: if using the "Download for Linux" option, you will have to right click on the installed `.AppImage` file and select `Properties` &rarr; `Permissions` &rarr; `Allow Executing File as Program` (this may appear as a checkbox)
+*Note 2: if using the "Download for Linux" option, you will have to right click on the installed `.AppImage` file and select `Properties` &rarr; `Permissions` &rarr; `Allow Executing File as Program` (this may appear as a checkbox)

 When you open the imager, you should see something like this: